-You could be armed with a tool chest brimming with an array of the most sophisticated strategies in world – but the truth is, when it comes to growing your business, there are essentially two tactics at your disposal that all else boil down into: 1) Acquiring new customers; 2) Retaining existing customers and increasing customer lifetime value.
+You could be armed with a tool chest brimming with an array of the most sophisticated strategies in world – but the truth is, when it comes to growing your business, there are essentially two tactics at your disposal that all else boil down into:1) Attracting new visitors 2) Acquiring new customers; 2) Retaining existing customers and increasing customer lifetime value.

 The knee-jerk reaction is to focus on option 1 – for surely, to venture briefly into the realms of algebra, more customers = more sales = more revenue = more profits = good times ahead.